mahamshamail/Android_Counter_App/README.md

 * Have [Java](https://www.java.com/en/) installed
 * Install [Android Studio](https://developer.android.com/studio/)
 * Follow [this](https://developer.android.com/studio/run/emulator) guide to download an emulator or use your android device to run this application
-* Create an Android project or import this file
+* Create an Android project or import this project

 A great resource to follow along when building your first android app is the [android developer documentation](https://developer.android.com/training/basics/firstapp).